 Canon 70D 400mm @ f/6.3 1/640 ISO 200 (Heavy Crop)

 As I tried to make my mind up on this duck (I’m sure others will think I am mad to even question it) my second Kestrel of the day flew over, before being harassed by a passing Black-headed Gull. further on either it or a third Kestrel would put in an appearance hovering over the main manor farm lakes (it seems they are like buses round here).

 Above the very same lakes a Common Buzzard flew through being harried all the way by gulls and ducks of various types.
 While across the river a pair (maybe too early yet) of Great Spotted Woodpecker playfully chased each other around the trunks of a couple of huge willows, and Fieldfare and Redwing flocks flew low across the short grass of the now empty camp site.
 As I soaked all this up, a Skylark began to sing in the heavens above me, it’s beautiful song a sound not heard since last summer, this all too brief blast of song was soon over though.

-With the sun still shining down I wanted to pop and see the local Stonechat pair, and arriving by the millennium bridge area it was almost instantly that I saw the female sitting up atop the weeds, the sun back lighting her beautifully.
-Around her Reed Buntings whistled in the reddy brown weeds, and the male briefly flew behind.
+With the sun still shining down I wanted to pop and see the local Stonechat pair.
+Arriving by the millennium bridge area it was almost instantly that I saw the female sitting up atop the weeds.
+The sun back lighting her beautifully.
+Around her Reed Buntings whistled in the redish brown weeds, and the male briefly flew behind.

 Canon 70D 400mm @ f/6.3 1/160 ISO 200 (cropped)